Position: Match Support Specialist

 - Knowledge, Skills and Ability: Ability to form and sustain appropriate youth and adult volunteer-based relationships based on positive youth development and volunteer satisfaction.
 Effectively assess and execute guiding, supporting, confronting, advising and/or negotiating relational support skills.
 Relate well in multicultural environments.
 Ability to effectively collaborate with other service delivery staff, use time effectively and focus on details.
 Ability to collect meaningful data, input into MATCHFORCE effectively and use as appropriate.
 Demonstrate strong written, verbal and interpersonal communication skills.
 Ability to work independently and cooperatively as a team.

-- Experience and Training: Bachelor’s degree in social services, human resources or related field.
+- Experience and Training: Bachelor’s degree in social services, human resources or related field preferred but not required.
 Experience working with both youth and adult populations with specific assessment, intake or interview experience preferred.
 Proficiency in Microsoft Office; including Word, Outlook, Excel and Access.
 Valid Oregon driver license and CPR/1st Aid certification required.

 - Physical Requirements: This is primarily a sedentary position.
 The employee frequently is required to use hands or finger, handle, or feel objects, tools or controls.
 The employee is occasionally required to stand; walk; reach with hands and arms; climb or balance; and stoop, kneel, crouch, or crawl.
 The employee must occasionally lift and/or move up to 25 pounds.
 Specific vision abilities required by this position include close vision, distance vision, color vision, peripheral vision, and the ability to adjust focus.
 While performing the duties of this position, the employee is regularly required to talk or hear.
 The noise level in the work environment is usually moderate.

 - Bilingual Spanish/English Preferred: Ability to effectively communicate in both written and spoken Spanish.